umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-CDN-Caching/index.md

 ## Plan specific features

-Access to the different options vary depending on the Umbraco Cloud Plan your project is on.
+Access to the different options varies depending on the Umbraco Cloud Plan your project is on.
-Currently the features are available as follows:
+Currently, the features are available as follows:

 - Starter:
   - Enable Caching